icpc/ccs-specs/Contest_Control_System_Requirements.md

 ### Contest API

-It is a requirement that the CCS provide a compliant implmentation of the [Contest API](contest_api).
-In addition to all required endpoints and elements (i.e. the minimal compliant implmentation) the CCS must also provide the following endpoints and elements:
+It is a requirement that the CCS provide a compliant implementation of the [Contest API](contest_api).
+In addition to all required endpoints and elements (i.e. the minimal compliant implementation) the CCS must also provide the following endpoints and elements:

 | Endpoint         | Element                      |